Curriculum

 Minor

 A minor also allows students to focus on a particular area of study, though to a lesser extent than a major.
-Minors ordinarily consist of at least five courses.
+Minors ordinarily consist of five or six courses.
 Students can file a declaration of minor at any time but should do so prior to the second semester of their third year.
 Declaration consists of completing a form that names the minor field, lists the courses that count toward the minor, and includes the signatures of the student and the department chair or program director of the minor department or field.
 Of the courses required for a minor, three must be unique to the minor (cannot be counted toward another major or minor).
-The Health Care Professions minor requires all six courses to be unique.

 Degree Audit Plan